storacha/RFC/rfc/egress-traffic.md

 - **Answer:** It won't disrupt current customer billing since we are adding a new price flow for egress traffic, separate from existing services.
 The existing customers will continue using their current plans without changes.
 - **Question:** What are the downsides of integrating with the Billing Meters API?
 - **Answer:** Billing Meters don’t support certain aggregations (`max`, `last_ever`, and `last_during_period`) and lack reporting capabilities directly in the Stripe Dashboard.
 However, these limitations can be managed through external monitoring tools.
-- **Question:** How we can see the customer egress usage in Stripe if there is no reporting/dashboard for that customer?
+- **Question:** How can customer egress usage be seen in Stripe if there is no reporting/dashboard for that customer?
-- **Answer:** We will need to query the API and filter by Meter Id, Customer and Date Range, e.g:
+- **Answer:** Query the API and filter by Meter Id, Customer, and Date Range, e.g:

   ```js
   const meterEventSummaries = await stripe.billing.meters.listEventSummaries(